 This Web page is designed to be read from the printed page.
 Use File / Print in your browser to produce a printed copy.
 After you have digested the contents of the printed copy, come back to the onscreen version to follow up the hyperlinks.

 Piklu Gupta: At this time of writing this module Piklu was a lecturer in German Linguistics at the University of Hull, UK.
-He is now working for the Fraunhofer Integrated Publication and Information Systems Institute: http://www.ipsi.fraunhofer.de.
+He is now working for Fraunhofer IPSI.

-Mathias Schulze: At this time of writing this module Mathia was a lecturer in German at UMIST, now merged with the University of Manchester, UK.
-He is now working at the University of Waterloo, Canada: http://www.uwaterloo.ca.
+Mathias Schulze: At this time of writing this module Mathias was a lecturer in German at UMIST, now merged with the University of Manchester, UK.
+He is now working at the University of Waterloo, Canada.
 His main research interest is in parser-based CALL and linguistics.
-He is an active member of NLP SIG, within the EUROCALL professional association, and ICALI, within the CALICO professional association.
+He is an active member of the NLP SIG within the EUROCALL professional association and ICALL within the CALICO professional association.

 Graham Davies, ICT4LT Editor, Thames Valley University, UK.
 Graham has been interested in Machine Translation since 1976.